null

 Volume 1: Prolegomena

-Provides an introduction to doing systematic theology.
-Mastricht begins by addressing the nature of theology, wherein he lays out the proper method, subject matter, and definition of theology.
-He then discusses Scripture as the rule of doing theology, as it is the only infallible source and foundation for knowing God.
-Finally, Mastricht gives his rationale for the best distribution of theological topics.
-This volume also includes Mastricht’s homiletical aid “The Best Method of Preaching,” as well as a biographical sketch by Adriaan Neele to help readers understand the significance of Mastricht’s life and ministry.
+Van Mastricht addresses the nature of theology, laying out his method and establishing Scripture as the only infallible source and foundation for knowing God.
+This volume also includes van Mastricht’s homiletical aid, “The Best Method of Preaching,” as well as a biographical sketch by Adriaan Neele.

 Volume 2: Faith in the Triune God